crownedgrouse/jason/README.md

 you ad-hoc modules to handle records.
 Even with deeply nested JSON objects.

 `jason` allow you to use [JSON to records](https://github.com/crownedgrouse/jason/wiki/Records) translation even if the JSON source is not stable and JSON object can change without any warning.
-This is particulary interesting when JSON source is coming from tiers.
+This is particulary interesting when JSON source is coming from third party.

 Float are converted with automatic precision without need to set a precision depth.